ajcr/rolling/README.md

 ```
 ## References and resources

-Some rolling algorithms are widely known (e.g. 'Sum' and 'Mean') and I am not sure which source to cite.
+Some rolling algorithms are widely known (e.g. 'Sum') and I am not sure which source to cite.
+Some algorithms I made up (e.g. 'Any', 'All') but these are relatively simple and probably exist elsewhere.

 Other rolling algorithms are very cleverly designed and I learned a lot by reading about them and seeing other peoples' implementations.
 Here are the main resources that I used: